A Plan to Renew the Promise of American Life, Plank 8

 As we’ve seen, the five rules of fiscal common sense are limit spending, tax lightly, borrow the minimum, maintain a surplus, and pay down debt.
 The first rule is ‘limit spending,’ and it’s first for a reason.

-The simplest way to limit spending is to freeze it — all of it.
+The simplest way for the government to limit spending is to freeze it — all of it.
 Simply impose a cap on total expenditures at their current level and manage spending as necessary under that cap.
 Whenever an additional dollar is needed in one place, eliminate a dollar of spending somewhere else, or, if necessary, take an additional dollar from the public in taxes.

-This is pay-as-you-go, the epitome of common sense.
 In its ideal form, the spending cap is fixed.
 It doesn’t move.
 It doesn’t grow with inflation or population or economic output.
 It stays put while the natural process of economic growth increases receipts to the point where the lines cross and deficits disappear and surpluses become routine.

 It also helps to make the most difficult changes early.
 Doing so makes a freeze policy comparatively easy to maintain thereafter.